Following a good run, I suspended the Books & Badges program in February 2020, but you can read about what it was below.

 The Program

-In an effort to build relationships between the community and the police department, and to inform police recruits of the serious issue of education inequity, and to improve reading and language skills in elementary school students, recruits attending the St. Louis Metropolitan Police Department Academy spend an hour a week reading and writing with students in classrooms in several elementary schools in the St. Louis Public Schools while they are in the academy.
-It is hoped that this will be a model that can be applied nationally by other police departments.
+In an effort to build relationships between the community and the police department, to inform police recruits of the serious issue of education inequity, and to improve reading and language skills in elementary school students, recruits attending the St. Louis Metropolitan Police Department Academy spent an hour a week reading and writing with students in classrooms in several elementary schools in the St. Louis Public Schools while they were in the academy.

 Goals and Objectives